Musings By Joschik

-We see particular strong growth in some of the Emerging Markets, primarily in China and expect the relationship of 2/3 of collecting happening in the US to reverse over the next 20 years.
+We see particularly strong growth in some of the Emerging Markets, primarily in China, and expect the relationship of 2/3 of collecting happening in the US to reverse over the next 20 years.

 Great post!
 I really enjoyed it.
 Being very analytical, what do the colors mean in your bubble graph?
 And how do you define Concentration?
 I assume the size of the bubble is the market size.

 Colors denote clusters, so dark blue is value based collectibles (here coins, stamps and shares).
 It is easier to move from same color segments to same color segments than to other color segments.

 Concentration is an approximation on how many items make up a segment and how many of those are responsible for a large percentage of the sales in one segment.
 Take PEZ Dispenser, I believe there are around 10,000 models that we would have to catalog (we consider that a very small number) or model cars where the Golden Brands (Corgi Toys, Dinky Toys, Hot Wheels, Matchbox, Minichamps, Wiking and maybe 4 o5 other brands) make up more than half of the total collectible sales.